xone4/NexusAI-Cognitive-Lab/README.md

     The core AI acts as an **Orchestrator**.
 It doesn't handle every task itself.
 Instead, it delegates specific jobs to its **Cognitive Replicas**, which function as specialized **Sub-Agents**.
 This is achieved through the `delegate_task_to_replica` tool, enabling a robust, distributed cognitive workload.

 3.  **Pillar 3: Persistent Memory**
-    To overcome the limitations of a finite context window, the AI utilizes the **Memory Explorer** as an external, persistent memory source.
-It can query its own archived experiences (`recall_memory`) to inform current decisions, shifting from "remembering everything" to "knowing where to find information."
+    To overcome the limitations of a finite context window, the AI utilizes a robust **IndexedDB** database as its external, persistent memory source.
+This forms the AI's 'collective memory', allowing it to query its own archived experiences (`recall_memory`) to inform current decisions, shifting from "remembering everything" to "knowing where to find information."

 4.  **Pillar 4: Extreme Context Engineering**
     The AI's behavior is governed by highly detailed operational instructions (the `System Instruction`).
 This core prompt defines its role as an Orchestrator, outlines the protocols for delegating to Sub-Agents, and sets the standards for planning and execution.